robert-claypool/nangular/README.md

 * Simple user management WebAPI to be used as an example
 * Unix-style line endings (LF) for the Angular client, Windows-style (CRLF) for the server backend
 * Settings to prevent XSS and unnecessary info disclosures
-* A documented build process which ties togeter the frontend and backend codebases, see below:
+* A documented build process which ties together the frontend and backend codebases, see below:

 ## How it Works
 Our primary goal was to embed a fully functioning Angular app into a "wrapper" page hosted